aosabook/500lines/contingent/chapter.rst

    for the ``title_of()`` the Tutorial document.

-4. Push this task onto the top of the task stack in case it should, in its turn, invoke further tasks in the course of doing its work.
+4. Push this task onto the top of the task stack in case it decides, in its turn, to invoke further tasks in the course of doing its work.

 5. Invoke the task
-   inside of a ``try...finally`` block that ensures we correctly remove the finished task from the stack even if a task dies by raising an exception.
+   inside of a ``try...finally`` block that ensures we correctly remove the finished task from the stack even if it dies by raising an exception.

 6. Return the task’s return value, so that callers of this wrapper